How to Become a Management Consultant: A Roadmap [updated 2022]

 How does someone get into consulting?
 What are the best skills and experiences to build?

-How can you best position yourself to be competitive when you apply to top management consulting firms such as Bain, BCG, McKinsey, and others?
+How can you best position yourself to be competitive when you apply to top consulting firms such as Bain, BCG, McKinsey, and others?

 At My Consulting Offer, we have over 50 team members who are ex-Bain, BCG, and McKinsey consultants, recruiters, and interviewers.